-Hire an apprentice and receive up to £4,000
+Hire an apprentice and receive a cash incentive

-Until 30 September 2021, grants of £3,000 per new hire, regardless of the apprentice’s age, will be distributed from the Treasury.
+Until September the grants of £3,000 per new hire, regardless of the apprentice’s age, will be distributed from the Treasury.

 This is on top of the £1,000 payment provided for new apprentices aged 16 to 18 and those under 25 with an Education, Health and Care Plan, meaning that some employers could receive £4,000 in total.